 The H-19 Evaporation Pond is a synthetically lined evaporation pond used for the evaporation of nonhazardous water generated from groundwater monitoring activities, mine dewatering activities, and condensation from mine ventilation exhaust.
 The pond is permitted to receive up to 50,000 gallons per day of nonhazardous brine, purge waters, and miscellaneous nonhazardous wastewaters.
-The H-19 Evaporation Pond contains synthetic liner (36 mil thickness) and is located southeast of the Off-Limits Area (see Figure 10.1).
+The H-19 Evaporation Pond contains a synthetic liner (36 mil thickness) and is located southeast of the Off-Limits Area (see Figure 10.1).
 Even so, the H-19 Evaporation Pond is fenced and posted with DOE "no trespassing" signs.

 The WIPP facility sewage treatment system and the H-19 Evaporation Pond are operated in accordance with the New Mexico Discharge Permit (DP-831) and the New Mexico Water Quality Control Regulations (20.6.2 New Mexico Administrative Code, Ground and Surface Water Protection).
 These requirements provide guidelines for discharge to surface water and discharge that could impact groundwater quality.
+Requirements for DP-831 are addressed in WP 02-2, WIPP Discharge Permit 831 Monitoring Plan.